TheJacksonLaboratory/marea/README.md

 implementation respects the major topic flag for MeSH descriptors but ignores it for keywords.

 Not all PubMed articles have MeSH descriptors or keywords; many have no abstract.
-Any article that has no abstract is irrelevant for the search regardless of its MeSH descriptors or keywords.
+Any article that has no abstract is filtered out regardless of its MeSH descriptors or keywords.

 For each input _.txt_ file, _filter_abstracts.py_ writes an output _.tsv_ file containing only the PubMed ID and year of publication for those articles deemed relevant.
 MeSH descriptors, keywords, and abstract are not preserved in the output file.
-(The abstract is recovered from the PubTator Central offset file described in step 5.)
+(The abstract is recovered from the PubTator Central offset file described in Section 5.)
-For an input named _pubmed20n1014.txt_, the corresponding output file is named _pubmed20n1014_relevant.tsv_.
+For an input named _pubmed21n1014.txt_, the corresponding output file is named _pubmed21n1014_rel.tsv_.

 _filter_abstracts.py_ has four command line options.